acmsigsoft/EmpiricalStandards/Standards/ActionResearch.md

 ---

-<sup>[1](#myfootnote1)</sup> E.g. project financing, potential conflicts of interest, professional relationship leading to access
+<sup id="[1](#myfootnote1)">E.g. project financing, potential conflicts of interest, professional relationship leading to access.</sup>
-<sup>[2](#myfootnote2)</sup> Action research projects are structured in interventions often described as action research cycles, which are often structured in distinct phases.
-It is a flexible methodology, where subsequent cycles are based on their predecessors.
+<sup id="[2](#myfootnote2)">Action research projects are structured in interventions often described as action research cycles, which are often structured in distinct phases.
+It is a flexible methodology, where subsequent cycles are based on their predecessors.</sup>
-<sup>[3](#myfootnote3)</sup> Can include quantitative evaluation in addition to qualitative evaluation.
+<sup id="[3](#myfootnote3)">Can include quantitative evaluation in addition to qualitative evaluation.</sup>
 </standard>